 The chairman of the board of directors and the other board members are focused on ensuring that the board of directors' work functions satisfactorily.
-Attempts are thus made to ensure that the board of directors' deliberations are made by the full board of directors, that all major decisions are made by the full board of directors, that the board of directors meets at a frequency which ensures that it is an active sparring partner for the board of managers, and that the board of directors can react quickly and effectively.
+Attempts are thus made to ensure that the board of directors' deliberations are made by the full board of directors, that all major decisions are made by the full board of directors, that all major decisions are made by the full board of directors meets at a frequency which ensures that it is an active sparring partner for the board of managers, and that the board of directors can react quickly and effectively.
 The chairman of the board of directors and the other board members also endeavour to ensure that each individual board member's special knowledge and expertise is used as effectively as possible in the board of directors' work for the benefit of the bank.